Anwar Ibrahim: Gaza war and genocide

-Malaysia-Sulu Case
+North Borneo dispute and the Malaysia-Sulu case

 Litigation around the North Borneo dispute and the battle against the self-proclaimed heirs of the Sultan of Sulu has featured prominently in Anwar's premiership.
-His cabinet's response to the claims made by the purported Sulu descendants has been led by Azalina Othman Said, minister for Law and Institutional Reforms in the Malaysian Prime Minister's Department.
+His cabinet's response to the claims made by the purported Sulu descendants has been led by Azalina Othman Said, Minister for Law and Institutional Reforms in the prime minister's department.

-He has also been vocal about his criticism of the claimants as well as the arbitration award announced by Spanish lawyer and arbitrator Gonzalo Stampa, calling the decision "sham and abusive".
-Stampa had ruled in favour of the Sulu claimants and announced a settlement of US$14.9 billion payable by Malaysia, the largest arbitration award in history.
-The Malaysian government led by Anwar won a major battle early in 2023 when the Spanish Constitutional Court rejected Sulu claimants' appeal against the annulment of the appointment Gonzalo Stampa as the arbitrator.
-Later in June 2023, the Hague Court of Appeal also dismissed an appeal by the claimants to enforce the award in the Netherlands.
+He has also been vocal about his criticism of the claimants as well as the arbitration award announced by Spanish lawyer and arbitrator Gonzalo Stampa, describing the decision as a "sham and abusive".
+Stampa had ruled in favour of the Sulu claimants in France, and announced a settlement of US$14.9 billion payable by Malaysia, the largest arbitration award in history.
+This ruling was annulled by the French Court of Cassation in November 2024.